beyarkay/masters-thesis/src/02_background.md

 Note that because of the stationary process assumption, $A_{ij}$ is the same for the first time step as it is for any other time step.

-$\bm{A}$ completely hypothetical transition matrix describing an undergraduate's understanding of x86 Assembly\footnote{ x86 Assembly is a low-level programming language designed for x86-based processors, and is commonly taught in undergraduate Computer Science courses. } might look like:
+A completely hypothetical transition matrix describing an undergraduate's understanding of x86 Assembly\footnote{ x86 Assembly is a low-level programming language designed for x86-based processors, and is commonly taught in undergraduate Computer Science courses. } might look like:

 $$
     \bm{A} = \begin{matrix}